 As a school we believe that it is vital to engage all children irrespective of their sporting abilities and therefore we have chosen to allocate our funding based upon some key principles:

-- To widen the experiences of all of our children.
+- To widen the experiences of all of our children of a range of sports and activities.

 - To develop a life long interest in following an active lifestyle.

-- To ensure that staff have the necessary skills, knowledge and expertise to deliver high quality PE to all of our children.
+- To ensure that staff have the necessary skills, knowledge, confidence and expertise to deliver high quality PE to all of our children.

 It is up to us as a school to make decisions as to how we spend this funding.
 A significant proportion of our funding is allocated to a service level agreement with the Peterlee School Sports Partnership, which allows us as a school to draw on invaluable specialist support and coaching/training opportunities.